stefandmn/Splash/README.md

 `apt-get install -y gcc uthash-dev libjpeg62-dev libfreetype6-dev libpng12-dev`

 # Running
-As a general structure, each drawing command has the following componwents:
+As a general structure, each drawing command has the following components:
 1. initial coordinates - an (x,y) point where the object is located on the screen
 2. type of the object - describes what type of object will be drawn on the screen; the options have been mentioned above:
 `image`, `shape` and `message`.
-3. graphical formating options - graphical properties declared through `--properties` option to define the format of the object that is going to be drawn or displayed
+3. graphical formatting options - graphical properties declared through `--properties` option to define the format of the object that is going to be drawn or displayed
 4. display options - dedicated options  that allows you to build __an workflow__ using consecutive execution command of Splash application.
 With this option you can memorize object to use them from one session to another